rotundasoftware/cartero/README.md

 ### Built-in transforms

-There are two built-in transforms that cartero automatically applies to all packages.
+There are three built-in transforms that cartero automatically applies to all packages.

 #### The relative to absolute path transform (style assets only)